 The team has had much success over the years, including being BUCS National Champions in 2017.
 Our B team also made it to the nationals in 2018 and came 2nd.
 Our past team members include GB event riders Sam York, Kate Bleloch and Kirsty Short, as well as European young rider Lizzie Baug.

 NTU Equestrian Club holds weekly recreational riding, the options of polocrosse, horseball and BUCS competition teams.
 Away from riding we organise weekly socials which is a great way of meeting new people with a passion for horses.

 For the slightly more competent rider there is also the option to play horseball, for which there are two teams.
-It’s an exciting sport that enables you to play a team game on horseback whilst learning new skills – think of it as a mixture of basketball and rugby on horseback.
+It’s an exciting sport that enables you to play a team game on horseback whilst learning new skills.

-NTU Equestrian also offers members the opportunity to play polocrosse.
-Polocrosse is a mixture of Polo and Lacrosse, which is an incredible sport that builds on teamwork and horse riding skills.
+NTU Equestrian also offers members the opportunity to play polocrosse which is a mixture of Polo and Lacrosse, building on teamwork and horse-riding skills.

 More experienced riders have the opportunity to apply for our very successful equestrian teams, who compete against other universities across the country in both show jumping and dressage.

 Alternatively, the ‘Development Squad’ is available for those who still want to practice their riding at a high level but from a more flexible point of view, where the instructor will run the session based on what skills the group wants to improve on.